ansible/awx/docs/auth/saml.md

 **remove:** Set this to `true` to remove user from all Teams before adding the user to the list of Teams.
 Set this to `false` to keep the user in whatever Team(s) they are in while adding the user to the Team(s) in the SAML attribute.

 **admins_remove:** Set this to `true` to remove a user from all Teams that they are administrators of before adding the user to the list of Team admins.
 Set it to `false` to keep the user in whatever Team(s) they are in as admin while adding the user as an Team aministrator in the SAML attribute.

+**auditors_remove:** Set this to `true` to remove a user from all Teams that they are auditors of before adding the user to the list of Team auditors.
+Set it to `false` to keep the user in whatever Team(s) they are in as auditor while adding the user as an Team auditors in the SAML attribute.

 **superusers_remove:** Set this to `true` to remove a user Superuser status before adding the user to the list of Superusers.
 Set it to `false` to keep the user Superuser status.